FlorianAuer/XamarinUnityBinding/README.md

 # XamarinUnityBinding

-__[Update]__ Recently I'm working on an Xamarin.Forms Unity3d-View for iOS and Android.
-If you are interested in participating or getting early access, just send me an email to [unity4xamarin@auerflorian.com](mailto:unity4xamarin@auerflorian.com)
+__[Update V2]__ Recently I'm working on an Xamarin.Forms Unity3d-View for iOS and Android.
+See https://github.com/FlorianAuer/UnityView4Xamarin.Forms

 Xamarin iOS binding project to bind a modified UnityFramework.framework file